boots-edu/textbook/source/original/Week1.md

 # Additional Policies

 Your overall course grade cannot be more than one letter grade higher than your average exam grade.
-If your average exam grade is a C\+, you cannot receive a grade above B\+ for the course.
+If your average exam grade is a C+, you cannot receive a grade above B+ for the course.

 In order to pass the class, you must pass the last exam of the semester (there will be 3 total).